tolnair/Automated-Query-App/README.md

 - **./install.sh**

 *If you don't start the install.sh in the Automated-Query-App directory, you'll get an error.*

+**Now visit the http://localhost:8080 page and paste these queries:**

 You can use these queries for listing ...